Sweatr

 Most advice focuses exclusively on in-race fueling.
 The pre-race component is equally important and more controllable.

-Step 1: Calculate your carbohydrate and fluid targets
+Step 1: Calculate your targets

 Fluid target:

-• Measure your sweat rate across 3–5 training sessions at different intensities (see our guide on sweat rate)
+• Measure your sweat rate across 3–5 training sessions at different intensities

 • Adjust upward by 15–25% for warmer-than-training conditions